biscuit-auth/biscuit-java/README.md

 * `OSSRH_GPG_SECRET_KEY` the gpg private key used to sign packages
 * `OSSRH_GPG_SECRET_KEY_PASSWORD` the gpg private key password

-These are stored in GitHub repository's secrets.
+These are stored in GitHub organisation's secrets.